-(click on image to see full-size)
+Click on images to see full-size

-Corner of Washington & Milk Streets
+Corner of Kingston & Summer Streets

-(click on image to see full-size)
+Corner of Washington & Milk Streets (click on image to see full-size) |

 One of the costliest urban fires in U.S. history, the Great Boston Fire of 1872 began at around 7:10pm in the basement of a dry goods store at the corner of Kingston and Summer Streets.
 Every available firefighter in Boston was dispatched to the blaze, with firefighters from numerous cities and towns in the area also assisting.
 The fire spread rapidly from building to building and took over 12 hours to bring under control.
 It was finally stopped at the corner of Washington and Milk Streets, due largely to an effort to save the Old South Meeting House.